 Have you heard of the hidden curriculum?
+I’ve talked about it in Episode 68 of the podcast.
 Have you ever been in a social situation in which you just weren’t quite sure of the accepted dress or behavior?
 Chances are good that you called a friend to find out what to wear.
 When you got there, you hung back for a bit to see how people were interacting.
 Was it a formal gathering or very casual?
 By using those strategies, you found a way to uncover the hidden curriculum.
 Now imagine if that type of uncertainty occurred in every interaction throughout your day.
 Or that you didn’t even realize there might be social signs that you are missing.
 Chances are good that your students with autism, as well as other disabilities or special needs, are in that situation.

 Example of the Hidden Curriculum